open-organization/open-org-leaders-manual/fattorini-innovation-through-community.md

 Receiving early feedback is super important, because it reduces the cost of developing something that doesn't work in your target market.
 You can safely fail early, fail fast, and fail often.

 And third, communities help you generate comparisons with other projects.
 You can't know all the features, pros, and cons of your competitors' offerings.
-[The community, however, can](https://community.nethserver.org/tags/comparison).
-Ask your community.
+The community, however, can.[^nethserver-comparison] Ask your community.

 ### 3. Perspective

-Communities enable companies to [look at themselves and their products from the outside](https://community.nethserver.org/t/improve-our-communication/2569), letting them catch strengths and weaknesses, and mostly realize who their products' audiences really are.
+Communities enable companies to look at themselves and their products from the outside, letting them catch strengths and weaknesses, and mostly realize who their products' audiences really are.[^outside-perspective]

 Let me offer an example.
 When we launched the NethServer, we chose a catchy tagline for it.
 We were all convinced the following sentence was perfect: